thiago-a-souza/Spark/README.md

 # Apache Spark
 Apache Spark is a high performance cluster computing platform originally developed at UC Berkeley AMPLab in 2009.
 The researchers realized that MapReduce programs were inefficient for iterative algorithms, which reuse intermediate results between computations, because it saves operations in disk instead of memory.
 As result of that, they proposed a structure called Resilient Distributed Dataset (RDD) to perform in-memory computations on large clusters [(1)](#references).

-Each RDDs represents a collection of immutable objects, which are split into multiple partitions that may be distributed and processed among different cluster nodes.
+Each RDD represents a collection of immutable objects, which are split into multiple partitions that may be distributed and processed among different cluster nodes.
 RDDs are usually created from a provided dataset or another RDD.
-After that, there are two operations on RDDs: transformations and actions.
+After that, there are two operations on RDDs: transformations and actions [(2)](#references).

 - **[transformations](#transformations):** lazy operations (nothing is executed until an action operation is performed) that return a new RDD from an existing RDD.
 Transformations include: *map, flatMap, filter, distinct, sample, union, intersection, subtract, cartesian,* etc.
 - **[actions](#actions):** operations have immediate execution and returns data.
 Actions include: *collect, reduce, first, count, countByValue, take, top,* etc.